You'll save even more time with Byrdseed.TV's ever-growing libary!

 You Do You!

-Take breaks and skip sessions.
-Many conferences are way too packed.
-They strive for quantity over quality.
-You’ll spend the day rushing around, trying to find rooms, trying to get a seat, trying to pick the right session.
 It’s absolutely exhausting.
 The best events have lots of free time built in to interact with colleagues, chat with presenters, and maintain a balance of input and processing time.
-If the event you’re attending is too packed, please skip some sessions, relax, and take a bit of time to think.
+If the event you’re attending is too packed, skip some sessions, relax, and take a bit of time to think.

-So, after leaving a great presentation, I’d skip the next session, take a seat somewhere, and figure out what I wanted to do with the ideas I had just heard.
+So, after leaving a great presentation, I’d skip the next session, find a comfy seat somewhere, and figure out what I wanted to do with the ideas I had just heard.
 Taking an hour to process one idea is a better use of your time than getting more ideas that you’ll never process.

 Leave any session that is not going how you thought it would!
 Yes, you will feel a moment of discomfort as you walk out and push the door open.
 But this conference was expensive, and your opportunities are limited.
 Do not sit through a bad talk!